vilisa/Reactris/README.md

+## Information

+This project was made as React training, and implements an oldschool styled Tetris game with couple twists.
+When the game is paused you can change the board size to anythig you like, like 50x50 or 5x5.
+Or you can play a normal game.
+Also the rate at which the blocks automatically drop can be changed, these settings can lead to quite amusing games.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: